ArpanBhar/YT-clipper/README.md

-Example:

-Enter the video link: (url here)

-Enter the starting time: 00:00

-Enter the time to seek: 00:10

 It is recommended to start the python script from the directory in which you want the output file.
 Example: C:\Users\Username\Desktop\